 examples package: Solr search indices

 Search indices play a vital role in Martini.
-Tracker uses Solr to index service payloads, and the invoke monitor uses Solr to log service invokes, which can then be used to compute invocation costs.
-Aside from these two, custom search indices can be created and linked to your packages to store additional data1 so that you may use them to create reports and in your applications, among many other possible things.
+Tracker uses Apache Solr to index service payloads, and the invoke monitor can use Solr to log service invokes, which can then be used to compute invocation costs.
+Aside from these, custom search indices can be created and linked to your packages to store and index additional data1 so that you may use them in your applications, or to create reports.
+Martini also includes the APIs necessary to store and search for data from a search index.

 examples package shows how you can use